dlt-hub/dlt/docs/website/docs/getting-started.md

 `dlt` is an open-source library that you can add to your Python scripts to load data from various and often messy data sources into well-structured, live datasets.
-Below we give you a preview how you can get data from APIs, files, Python objects or pandas dataframes and move it into a local or remote database, data lake or a vector data store.
+This guide will show you how to start using `dlt` with a simple example: loading data from a list of Python dictionaries into DuckDB.

 Let's get started!